 The Ionic is Fitbit's first big step into the world of music.
 Not only can you store 300 songs, but there's Pandora and Deezer support for syncing over your music should you be one of those streaming service types.
 Fitbit also made its own pair of wireless headphones, and they're specifically created so they'll work with the Ionic (and the Versa) when you want some music but don't want to drag around your phone.

 Fitbit Blaze accessories

 It's summer time.
 You're going on vacation - somewhere tropical, obviously - so maybe try on Bayite's floral band, which puts a lovely print right on top of a nice, white silicone band.
 Beach not included.

 If you like the look of the 22-karat, gold-plated stainless steel Blaze, you can buy the frame as an accessory for your existing tracker.
 Choose from either a pink or a black band to complement the "satin finished" fancy frame or go for the silver (colored) stainless steel look instead.

 Awinner replacement USB charger

-More of an essential than adding some personality to the Blaze, it's always nice to have a spare charger to throw in you bag.
-Especially if you travel a lot.
-This third party charger works in exactly the same way as the official one.
+More of an essential than adding some personality to the Blaze, it's always nice to have a spare charger to throw in your bag - especially if you travel a lot.
+This third-party charger works in exactly the same way as the official one.
 So you still need to pop out the Blaze screen from the frame and trap it inside the small cradle.
 It might not be as exciting as a stylish strap, but it could prevent you staring down at your wrist and seeing that red battery status bar.